Orthogonal Fold & Cut: Orthogonal Fold Cut

+For $\alpha=0$ or $\infty$, the cut pattern consists of entirely horizontal or of entirely vertical segments respectively.
+We show that these cases essentially reduce to 1D fold \& cut:

-\begin{lemma} An instance of orthogonal fold \& cut consisting of only horizontal (similarly, only vertical) cuts is solvable if and only if every cut goes all the way across the paper. \end{lemma}
+\begin{lemma} An instance of orthogonal fold \& cut consisting of only horizontal or only vertical cuts is solvable if and only if every cut goes all the way across the paper.
+Solvable instances do not need to crease along any cuts. \end{lemma}